dojo/docs/dojox/editor/plugins/AutoUrlLink.rst

 User Interface
 ==============

-AutoUrlLink plugin is a plugin for dijit.Editor, which provides the users with the ability to activative all URL Links automatically.
-There are three ways that triggle the activation.
+AutoUrlLink plugin is a plugin for dijit.Editor, which provides the users with the ability to activate all URL Links automatically.
+There are three ways that trigger the activation.

 * The URL is terminated by a trailing space.
 * The URL is terminated by an enter.